gyptazy/utmh/README.md

 ## Server Tool (utm-harbor)
 ### Server Requirements
 The `utm-harbor` can serve the image and metadata itself or use an already present webserver like `Apache`, `nginx` or something similar.
 Since there are only static files no further configuration will be needed.
 The repository index will be updated by server tool and only needs the permissions to write within the given `htdocs`.
+Next to it, `Python3` will be needed.

 ### Server Repository Structure
 Within the `htdocs` the following structure is given: